IBM/visualize-unstructured-data-with-watson/README.md

 # Visualize Unstructured Text Using Watson Natural Language Understanding

 In this Code Pattern, we will create a web app for visualizing unstructured text using Watson Natural Understanding, Apache Tika, and D3.js.
-After a user uploads a local document of their choosing, the application leverages Apache Tika to extract text from the document.
+After a user uploads a local document of their choosing, the application leverages Apache Tika to extract text from the unstructured document.
 The text is then passed through Watson Natural Language Understanding, where entities and concepts are extracted.
 Finally, the application uses the D3.js library as a visualization tool to display the results to the user.

 The main benefit of using the Watson Natural Understanding Service is its powerful analytics engine that provides cognitive enrichments and insights into your data.
 The key enrichments that are extracted include: